kus/webpack-boilerplate/README.md

 Building
 --------

 Compiling and saving to disk.
 Files will be stored in `webroot/` including all assets for deployment.
+If you build for local (default environment) or dev (`--dev` flag) environments it will create source maps and not minify or uglify the CSS/JS.
+If you build for QA (`--qa`), UAT (`--uat`) or Production (`--prod`) it will optimize, minify and uglify your CSS and JS and output no source maps.
+There are options you can set from the CLI to change the default behaviour for each environment.

 ```bash
 npm run build